-Students that plan to complete the term and then transfer or otherwise not return to Vermont Tech for the subsequent term should:
+Students who plan to complete the term and then transfer or otherwise do not return to Vermont Tech for the subsequent term should:

-- complete a non-returning student form available at the Office of the Registrar or site office and; - 2. complete an exit interview (available through the Financial Aid Office).
+- 1. complete a non-returning student form, available at the Office of the Registrar or site office - 2. complete an exit interview, available through the Financial Aid Office